-- Promote collaboration between communication departments in Science Europe Member Organisations to support public interest in research, research processes, and research methodologies.These will be vital with the ever more pressing need for public engagement in global challenges, such as the COVID-19 pandemic and climate change. - Share and coordinate activities related to the role of scientific research in society by setting up a network of Science Europe Member Organisation communication experts.
-Develop a communication plan to support the work of Science Europe and its Member Organisations in strengthening the voice of science in policy-related and public discourse. - Set up an observatory for Science Europe Member Organisations to collect and promote good practices in science communication, and to periodically assess public interest, trust, and expectations towards science, researchers, and research institutions. - Promote the Citizen Science initiatives of Science Europe Member Organisations, providing a platform for collaboration and exchange of good practices.
+- Promote collaboration between communication departments in Science Europe Member Organisations to support public interest in research, research processes, and research methodologies.
+These will be vital with the ever more pressing need for public engagement in global challenges, such as the COVID-19 pandemic and climate change. - Share and co-ordinate activities related to the role of scientific research in society by setting up a network of Science Europe Member Organisation communication experts.
+Develop a communication plan to support the work of Science Europe and its Member Organisations in strengthening the voice of science in policy-related and public discourse. - Set up an observatory for Science Europe Member Organisations to collect and promote good practices in science communication, and to periodically assess public interest, trust, and expectations towards science, researchers, and research institutions.
+In doing so, improve the visibility of Science Europe members, and member activities, on the Science Europe website. - Promote the Citizen Science initiatives of Science Europe Member Organisations, providing a platform for collaboration and exchange of good practices.
 Link this to Science Europe's work on Open Science. - Investigate where common interactions between research and policy occur.
 Identify major barriers that currently exist.
 Highlight good examples and best practices to promote mutual learning between Science Europe Member Organisations.